 The Phrygian mode has both the minor third and the minor sixth and adds to these the minor second.
-This provides unique possibilities for a final cadence, e.g. regular cadence met ‘a’ as the harmonic tonic (see fig. 1), or a genuine Phrygian cadence (see fig. 2).
+This provides unique possibilities for a final cadence, e.g. regular cadence with ‘a’ as the harmonic tonic (see fig. 1), or a genuine Phrygian cadence (see fig. 2).
 This mode was associated with sadness.

 The Aeolic mode is the same as the modern minor key.
 It was associated with joy and love. (!!)

 The modern major key is characterised by the major third, major sixth and perfect seventh.

 The Lydian mode was nearly always used with a b-flat in the 8 mode system.
 In this way it is equivalent to the modern major key.
 When the 12 mode system came into vogue (during the 16th century), this mode (with b-flat) was normally viewed as a transposed Ionic mode.
 The Lydian mode with ‘b’ is, however, almost totally theoretical and hardly ever used.
 The Lydian mode was associated with gladness and simplicity, and sometimes also with godly reverence.

 The Mixolydian mode has the major third and major sixth, but only uses a perfect seventh in cadences when the leading tone is sharpened.
 It was associated with moderation.